Host plants:

 Muschampia proto occurs in hot, dry habitats such as rocky slopes, steppes, pastures, open areas in white oak bush or in the Maquis, garigues etc. The habitats are most often grazed.

 The quite high growing host plants usually occur locally and in parties.
-In Provence, I found adults in the Crau, the Alpilles, the Luberon and the Massif la Sainte Baume, always xerotherm, partly heavily grazed sites up to a maximum of about 1000m above sea level.
+In Provence, I found adults in the Crau, the Alpilles, the Luberon and the Massif la Sainte Baume, always xerotherm, partly heavily grazed sites up to a maximum of about 1000m above sea level, in Spain up to 1500m.
+Muschampia proto is usually most common in lowlands.

 Life cycle: